makefile/frcnn/README.md

 - git push -f origin dev

 ## QA

 - CUB not found, when compile for GPU version, `frcnn_proposal_layer.cu` requires a head file `<cub/cub.cuh>`.
 CUB is library contained in the official Cuda Toolkit, usually can be found in ` /usr/local/cuda/include/thrust/system/cuda/detail/`.
 You should add this path in your `Makefile.config` (try `locate cub.cuh` to find cub on your system)
 - When Get `error: RPC failed; result=22, HTTP code = 0`, use `git config http.postBuffer 524288000`, increases git buffer to 500mb
+- Cannot load module layer dynamic library, the program search the modules first in enviroment variable `CAFFE_LAYER_PATH` then in predefined `DEFAULT_LAYER_PATH` in Makefile.
+So try to set `CAFFE_LAYER_PATH` in shell script.
+And this could be happen when using pycaffe.

 ## License and Citation